Dayone-Joint-Stock-Company/gotit-merchant-javascript-sdk/README.md

 ## Documentation for API Endpoints

-All URIs are relative to *https://openapi-stg.gotit.vn*
+All URIs are relative to *https://openapi-stg.gotit.vn*.
+For production please change to *https://openapi.gotit.vn*

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------